asthaashrma-del/PDFIntelliSearch/README.md

 # Searchable-PDF-QA

-This project allows you to **search and query PDF documents** using AI and embeddings.
+A professional PDF Question-Answering project that allows you to **search and query PDF documents** using AI embeddings.
+Upload PDFs, generate embeddings, and ask questions to get accurate answers.

 ## Features
 - Upload PDF files and extract text.